Calibrating Verbalized Confidence with Self-Generated Distractors: Experiments

 \myparagraph{Long-form Datasets.} While short-form settings are appealing for their simple evaluation, many real-world tasks require longer generations, for which calibrated confidence estimation remains critical.
 The long-form setting comes with the evaluation challenge that responses generally contain both correct and incorrect parts, complicating the assignment of a single correctness score.
 In our experiments, we evaluate long-form calibration on biography generation using \factscore \citep{min2023factscorefinegrainedatomicevaluation}. \factscore decomposes a generated biography into atomic claims and verifies each claim against Wikipedia (see Appendix~\ref{app:factscore-example} for an example), thus enabling us to evaluate calibration at the claim level.
 We use the labeled subset containing 183 entities from \cite{min2023factscorefinegrainedatomicevaluation}.

 \myparagraph{Models.} Since TriviaQA and SimpleQA are adequately challenging for smaller and larger models, respectively, we focus their evaluation accordingly.
-TriviaQA is largely solved by frontier models \citep{wei2024measuringshortformfactualitylarge}, and SimpleQA is too difficult for smaller models.\footnote{\url{https://www.kaggle.com/benchmarks/openai/simpleqa}} On TriviaQA, we use popular open-source models: Qwen3-8B and Qwen3-1.7B \citep{yang2025qwen3technicalreport}, Llama-3.2-3B-Instruct \citep{grattafiori2024llama3herdmodels}, and Gemma-3-4B-IT \citep{gemmateam2025gemma3technicalreport}.
+TriviaQA is largely solved by frontier models \citep{wei2024measuringshortformfactualitylarge}, and SimpleQA is too difficult for smaller models.\footnote{\url{https://www.kaggle.com/benchmarks/openai/simpleqa}} On TriviaQA, we use popular open-source models: Qwen3-32B, Qwen3-8B, and Qwen3-1.7B \citep{yang2025qwen3technicalreport}, Llama-3.2-3B-Instruct \citep{grattafiori2024llama3herdmodels}, and Gemma-3-4B-IT \citep{gemmateam2025gemma3technicalreport}.
 On SimpleQA, we use popular frontier models: GPT-4.1 \citep[2025-04-14;][]{openai2025gpt41} and Gemini-2.5-Flash \citep{comanici2025gemini}.
 For SimpleQA evaluated on frontier models, we also consider the black-box setting where no logit access is assumed; here, rather than using pseudo-beam search to generate distractors, we prompt the model directly to generate diverse distractors.
 Moreover, we replace \ptrue with verbalized numerical confidence to forgo logit access.
 For the long-form task of biography generation, we limit our evaluation to Qwen3-8B and Gemma-3-4B-IT, due to the cost of \factscore evaluation with GPT-4.1.
-We use the NLI model {\tt{DeBERTa-v3-base-mnli-fever-anli}} \citep{he2021debertadecodingenhancedbertdisentangled} for our methods and self-consistency.
+We use the NLI model {\tt{DeBERTa-v3-base-mnli-fever-anli}} \citep{he2021debertadecodingenhancedbertdisentangled} for our methods and self-consistency; we confirm robustness to the choice of the NLI model in Appendix~\ref{app:nli-choice-ablation}.